fac19/week7-cado/README.md

 `GET` - `https://week7-cado.herokuapp.com/users/runs/:date1/:date2`

 > Once signed in, you can request your runs between certain dates.
-[Example URL](https://week7-cado.herokuapp.com/users/runs/2020-01-01/2020-04-15)
+[Example URL](https://week7-cado.herokuapp.com/users/runs/2020-01-01/2020-04-15) NOTE: This may only work on POSTMAN
 ```json
 // Response
 {